-United States and Georgia History Exam
+United States and Georgia History Exams

-Eligibility to Take History Test
+Eligibility to Take History Tests

-The test is designed to allow students to meet the legislative requirement of demonstrating knowledge of US and Georgia history, only if they failed to fulfill it in the normal course of completing their general education requirements.
-Students will be required either to take the test or to take an additional specific history course if they fall into one of the following categories:
+The tests are designed to allow students to meet the legislative requirement of demonstrating knowledge of US and Georgia history, only if they failed to fulfill it in the normal course of completing their general education requirements.
+Students will be required to take the US History test or to take an additional specific history course if they completed the Area E history requirement without taking a US history course.